Preparing and Signing Transactions Using External Party¶

 In the examples below, the SDK examples use the Pint app which comes pre-installed with the validator and the cURL examples show the underlying HTTP requests using Canton Coin following a token standard transfer.

-How do I quickly execute a ping Command?¶
+How do I quickly execute a Ping?¶

 import {